mikebell/mikebell.io/content/cv.md

 * Prometheus
 * Kibana

 **GDS TechDocs** - With the help of others via pair programming we built the API integration for the TechDocs gem.
 This required an in-depth knowledge of the OpenAPI specification and learning Ruby on Rails.
+A challenging project but one where I scoped the features we could deliver within the time given.

 **Internal Systems** - Responsible for the development and maintainership of Convivios internal infrastructure.

 * Terraform
-* AWS
+* AWS, EC2/S3/DynamoDB/RDS
 * Ansible
 * Concourse